ppoffice/hexo-theme-icarus/source/_posts/en/Widgets.md

 ## Tags

-Please use the following widget configuration to enable the tags widget:
+Use the following configuration to enable the tags widget:

 {% codeblock themes/icarus/_config.yml lang:yaml %}
 widgets: